Ozone Meter & Sensor

 What is an ozone meter?

 Ozone meter is the most effective method of detecting ozone concentrations.
-It is a device that converts information such as the composition and concentration of ozone gas in the environment into information that can be used by personnel, instruments, computers, etc.
+It is a device that converts information such as the composition and concentration of ozone gas in the environment (Air or water) into information that can be used by personnel, instruments, computers, etc.

 Principle of ozone meter